Cedrela

 - Cedrela's instance of is recorded as taxon[3].

-- Cedrela's taxon name is recorded as Cedrela[7].
+- Cedrela's scientific name is Cedrela[6].

 - Cedrela's Commons category is recorded as Cedrela[8].